aymtools/flutter_aymtools/README.md

 A commonly used toolkit in Flutter.
 Intended to make Flutter development more convenient.
-It includes a programmable floating console, some Listenable toolkits, data loaders, convenient toast displays, and some commonly used extensions.
+It includes a programmable some Listenable toolkits, data loaders, and some commonly used extensions.

 ## Usage